 The King Cake is meant to be cut into slices for serving, rather than being pulled apart as one might do with a pan of cinnamon rolls or monkey bread.

-King Cakes are typically enjoyed throughout the Mardi Gras season, which begins on January 6th (Twelfth Night) and concludes on Fat Tuesday, the day before Ash Wednesday.
+King Cakes are typically enjoyed throughout the Mardi Gras season.
+Beginning on January 6th (Twelfth Night), it concludes on Fat Tuesday, the day before Ash Wednesday.
 However, they are most commonly associated with the period between Twelfth Night and the official start of Carnival season.

 Sharing a King Cake is a significant part of Mardi Gras traditions in New Orleans.
 Many locals and visitors alike enjoy the sense of community and celebration that comes with sharing this festive dessert.